h33p/cglue/README.md

 conversion function definitions.

 ### Generics in groups

+Groups are fairly flexible - they are not limited to basic types.
+They can also contain generic parameters, associated types, and self returns (this also applies to single-trait objects).

 Use of generics in trait groups is rather straightforward, with a couple of tiny nuances.